Zaczero/xsecurelock/README.md

 *   `XSECURELOCK_VIDEOS_FLAGS`: flags to append when invoking mpv/mplayer with
     `saver_mpv` or `saver_mplayer`.
 Defaults to empty.
-*   `XSECURELOCK_WAIT_TIME_MS`: Milliseconds to wait after dimming (and before locking) when above xss-lock command line is used.
-Should be at least as large as the period time set using "xset s".
-Also used by `wait_nonidle` to know when to assume dimming and waiting has finished and exit.
+*   `XSECURELOCK_WAIT_TIME_MS`: Milliseconds to wait after dimming (and before locking) when the xss-lock command line above is used.
+Should be at least as large as the period set using `xset s`.
+Also used by `until_nonidle` to know when to assume dimming and waiting has finished and exit.
-*   `XSECURELOCK_SAVER_DELAY_MS`: Milliseconds to wait after starting children process and before mapping windows to let children be ready to display and reduce the black flash.
+*   `XSECURELOCK_SAVER_DELAY_MS`: Milliseconds to wait after starting child processes and before mapping windows, to let children become ready to display and reduce the black flash.
-*   `XSECURELOCK_SAVER_STOP_ON_BLANK`: specifies if saver is stopped when screen is blanked (DPMS or XSS) to save power.
+*   `XSECURELOCK_SAVER_STOP_ON_BLANK`: specifies if the saver is stopped when the screen is blanked (DPMS or XSS) to save power.
 This only controls the saver child; it does not change who decides when blanking happens.
-*   `XSECURELOCK_XSCREENSAVER_PATH`: Location where XScreenSaver hacks are installed for use by `saver_xscreensaver`.
+*   `XSECURELOCK_XSCREENSAVER_PATH`: location where XScreenSaver hacks are installed for use by `saver_xscreensaver`.

 <!-- ENV VARIABLES END -->

-Additionally, command line arguments following a "--" argument will be executed via `execvp` once locking is successful; this can be used to notify a calling process of successful locking.
+Additionally, command line arguments following a `--` argument will be executed via `execvp` once locking is successful; this can be used to notify a calling process of successful locking.